StevenVdEeckt/CGN_CL/README.md

 ### full results ###

 The full results of the experiments are given below.
-This contains the adapter-based methods, with and without weight decay (as explained in the paper), as well as the baselines.
+This contains both the baselines as well as the adapter-based CL methods (proposed in this paper).
+For the adapter-based methods, it shows the results: (i) when no weight decay is used during the initial task; (ii) when weight decay is used during the initial task (see Section 2.5); (iii) when, in addition to using weight decay, A/EWC and A/KD are done in two stages.

 ![Results](https://github.com/StevenVdEeckt/CGN_CL_Adapters/blob/main/results/results/final_results.png)